Browse scans all of the Dickinson manuscripts held by Amherst College through Amherst College Digital Collections.

 Information about Dickinson materials held by other institutions can be found on the Resources & Bibliography page of the Emily Dickinson Museum website.

 Because of the fragile nature of these unique materials, access to original Dickinson manuscripts is extremely limited.
 High resolution images of all of the Dickinson manuscripts held by Amherst College are freely available online via Amherst College Digital Collections.
-Use of the original artifacts is strictly limited to researchers working on the materiality of these objects (paper studies, ink/pencil studies, etc.); all other researchers will be required to use the digital surrogates.
 Requests to use the original manuscripts must be approved by the Head of Archives & Special Collections.
-See our Access & Use page for more information about working with our collections.
+See our Emily Dickinson Collection Access page for more information about working with our collections.

 The Houghton Library at Harvard University has made portions of its Dickinson holdings available online.
 Visit their Emily Dickinson Collection page for more information.